FMOD and ODIN in Unreal

 What You’ll Learn:

-script works and how to use it in your project - Properly set up ODIN in Unreal when using FMOD as audio solution
+- Properly set up ODIN in Unreal when using FMOD as audio solution

 - Deal with limitations and potential pitfalls